How to Generate OG Images in Next.js with a Single API Call

 }

-Wire it up in your page metadata:
+Wire it into your page metadata:

-export async function generateMetadata({ params }) {
+export async function generateMetadata({ params }: { params: { slug: string } }) {

 const post = await getPost(params.slug);